bastbu/TypeSafeJsonConversion/README.md

 > Note: If you are on C# 9, consider using [StronglyTypedId](https://github.com/andrewlock/StronglyTypedId), which relies on source generators to generate types for your identifiers (primitives).
 From C# 10 onwards, you can consider using `record struct` with a custom serializer if you do not want to rely on a library.

-Primitive obsession is a problem that is well-known and which has been thoroughly discussed already.
-By introducing thin wrapper types as your primitives, you can solve some of the issues that primitive obsession brings, such as accidentally changing the parameter order or a decreased expressiveness of the code.
+We will not go into great depth discussing primitive obsession here.
+For the purpose of this sample, let us assume that we solve primitive obsession by introducing thin wrapper types as our primitives.
+This solves some of the issues that come with primitive obsession, such as accidentally changing the parameter order or a decreased expressiveness of the code.

 Throughout this sample code we are going to use a "calculation" that needs to be executed to illustrate how we can use the sample code to improve on type safety.
 A calculation represents a unit of work that is very CPU intensive.
 Each calculation has an identifier, among other properties, such as its input formula.
 We will subsequently call the identifier of the calculation `CalculationId`.
 This identifier might be based on a free-form `string` or a `Guid`, but in our case we choose an `int` to be its underlying type.
 Instead of relying on one of the built-in types directly, we create a thin wrapper-type for the `CalculationId`.